rmaqueda/WeatherApp/README.md

 # open WeatherApp.xcworkspace
 ```

-The first build will be fail and ask you to enter the Open Weather API Key, you can get one [here](https://openweathermap.org/api)
+The first time you build the project it'll fail and ask you to enter the Open Weather API Key, you can get one [here](https://openweathermap.org/api)

 Here a brief description of the main topics: